hlmeS/itm387k/index.md

 #### 1. Power Query

-Querying data with PowerQuery is very similar to previous methods that we've seen so far, we need to select data to import, edit attributes (name, data types, etc.), marge attributes, or remove attributes, and then execute the query.
+Querying data with PowerQuery is very similar to previous methods that we've seen so far, we need to select data to import, edit attributes (name, data types, etc.), merge attributes, or remove attributes, and then execute the query.
 The following pictures indicate some of the necessary steps.

 - Selecting the `From Table` option allows us to query exisiting tables in our Excel sheet.
 (Queries to external databases would be possible here too.)
 ![Query from table](/images/PowerQuery_FromTable_1.png)

 - If not selected by default, we need to select the correct data range for the query.
 Make sure to not get any extra empty columns or empty rows.
+(Could lead to error messages when building relationships later due to _nil_ record duplicates. )
 ![Select range for query](/images/PowerQuery_FromTable_2.png)

 - Apply some modifications or your attribute names, merge attributes, or even remove attributes if they seem faulty or unnecessary.